 Ayo Odebisi a.k.a.
-Paramole was one of the three persons [cum mentors] who never ever stopped loving me as the human being I am, despite my apparent unusual and often disconcerting approach to life, perhaps because he was a far more unusual fellow with an even more disconcerting approach to life.
-Death has changed this dynamic, taking me totally unawares.
+Paramole (1956-2017) was one of the three persons [cum mentors] who never stopped loving me as the human being I am.
+He loved me despite my apparent unusual and often disconcerting approach to life, perhaps because he was a far more unusual fellow with an even more disconcerting approach to life.
+Death has changed this dynamic, taking me unawares.

-Paramole died unexpectedly last week and there shall be no more love in my life.
+Paramole died unexpectedly last week, and there shall be no more love in my life.
 That is not going to be easy.
-A “Muslim of sorts” he was a believer in the biblical edict “I have set before you life and death, blessing and cursing.
+A “Muslim of sorts” he was a believer in the biblical proclamation “I have set before you life and death, blessing and cursing.
 Therefore choose life” – Duet 30:19.
-He lived life to the fullest and those close to him certainly learned how to live.
+He lived life to the fullest, and those close to him certainly learned how to live.
 For Paramole life was an endless possibility filled with abundance, enough abundance to go round everyone he knew and more.
-Life and living, in the most serious and congenial senses, was his vocation, everything else being a spill-over to be enjoyed or suffered.
-He was a rare multiplier, someone who could almost effortlessly transform something very small into a very big reality whether it was money, an enterprise, an idea, a personality, a skill, an interest or whatever.
+Life and living, in the most stoic and congenial senses, was his vocation, everything else being a spill-over to be enjoyed or suffered.
+He was a rare multiplier, someone who could almost effortlessly transform something tiny into an enormous reality whether it was money, an enterprise, an idea, a personality, a skill, an interest or whatever.
 He had an eye for things that would become great.
 He certainly multiplied me in many ways.

-I have never met an individual so independent but so gregarious, so generous but so prudent, so outspoken but so tactful, so refined but so counterculture, so charismatic but so modest, so wealthy but so ragged.
+I have never met an individual so independent but so gregarious; so generous but so prudent; so outspoken but so tactful; so refined but so counterculture; so charismatic but so modes; so wealthy but so ragged.
 He was a mathematician that spent more time on poetry.
-He was the power broker who was never steeped in politics.
+He was the power broker who was never under the spell of politics.
 He was the millionaire who lived liked he was penniless.
 He was a gifted intellectual but one of the ‘everyday people’.
 And none of it was contrived.
 Oh yes!
 Paramole was a living Paradox.

 Paramole was a Pyrate, a proud and exemplary one.
-He was the truest kind of Pyrate based on the “4-7 Creed” the only benchmark of Pyratism.
-His life whole was totally against convention; he was never ever bound by tribal sentiments; his life and lifestyle exemplified humanistic ideals; and you will hardly find a man more chivalrous and brotherly than himself.
-He would easily make sacrifices for others most would not even contemplate; he was the protector who would make sure everyone else had reached safety before he saved himself; he never accepted anything without proper examination or prediction; I dare anyone to say he ever lied to them; he was the master who was also the life-long student; he had a sincere revolutionary spirit but was more successful as a brilliant reformer; for every word he uttered he carried out three actions.
+He was the purest kind of Pyrate based on the “4-7 Creed” the only benchmark of Pyratism.
+His life whole was totally against convention; tribal sentiments never bound him; his life and lifestyle exemplified humanistic ideals, and you will hardly find a man more chivalrous and brotherly than himself.
+He would readily make sacrifices for others; most would not even contemplate.
+He was the protector who would make sure everyone else had reached safety before he saved himself.
+He never accepted anything without proper examination or prediction.
+I dare anyone to say he ever lied to or deceived them.
+He was the master who was also the life-long student.
+He had a sincere revolutionary spirit but was more successful as a brilliant reformer.
+For every word, he uttered, he carried out three actions with keen dedication.
 It was the very genuineness of his person and his rejection of all things base that made him thrive in all things good.
 He was the opposite of what 99% of Pyrates are or have become, something that truly worried him and that he tried to counter.

 Paramole was a farmer, mathematician, banker, management consultant, facilitator and entrepreneur.
-He is only man I have known who had rejected appointments to the office of state commissioner (to a serving governor) thrice; he certainly had better things to do.
+He is the only man I have known who had rejected appointments to the office of state commissioner (to a serving governor) thrice; he certainly had better things to do.
 He did!
-The man was a member the Nigerian upper-class and was close friends with many famous Nigerians; he never dressed like one though, only his supply and taste in whiskey, tobacco and food as well as his many massive houses and his considerable charity revealed his status.
+The man was a member of the Nigerian upper-class and was close friends with many famous Nigerians.
+He never dressed like one though, only his supply and taste in whiskey, tobacco and food, as well as his many large houses and his considerable charity, revealed his status.